 Note: The MM should not be confused with the Aircraft Maintenance Manual (AMM).
 Maintenance Operations The total system of resources, including their deployment and usage, required for the performance of actions necessary to ensure aircraft, aircraft engines and/or aircraft components are maintained in an airworthy and serviceable condition.
 Such system includes both line maintenance and base maintenance.
 See Base Maintenance, Line Maintenance, Maintenance (Aircraft).
 Maintenance Organization Organizations that perform specific maintenance on aircraft, engines and components.
 Equivalent Term: Approved Maintenance Organization (AMO) Maintenance Organization Exposition The formal document that describes how an approved maintenance organization (AMO) or maintenance, repair and overhaul organization (MRO) is structured to achieve delivery of its activities.
-Maintenance Personnel Personnel specifically utilized to carry out maintenance on aircraft, engines and components.
-Equivalent Terms: AME, AMT, LAME, Mechanic, A and P Mechanic, Technician Maintenance Planning Document (MPD) A document developed by the aircraft manufacturer containing all required maintenance checks and inspections necessary to maintain continued airworthiness of the aircraft.
-Equivalent Terms: Maintenance Program, Maintenance System, Approved Maintenance Program Maintenance Procedures Manual (MPM) Means a document containing procedures that defines how an Approved Maintenance Organization carries out its aircraft maintenance activities.
+Maintenance Personnel Personnel qualified to perform maintenance on aircraft, engines and components.
+Equivalent Terms: AME, AMT, LAME, Mechanic, A and P Mechanic, Technician Maintenance Planning A general maintenance function that, as applicable a particular operator, might include: - In maintenance production, sub-functions such as planning and support, production planning, production support, aircraft planning, and/or planning support; - In line maintenance, sub-functions such as maintenance scheduling, aircraft allocation and/or maintenance watch.
+Maintenance Planning Document (MPD) A document developed by the aircraft manufacturer containing all required maintenance checks and inspections necessary to maintain continued airworthiness of the aircraft.
+Equivalent Terms: Maintenance Program, Maintenance System, Approved Maintenance Program

+Maintenance Procedures Manual (MPM)

+Means a document containing procedures that defines how an Approved Maintenance Organization carries out its aircraft maintenance activities.

 See Maintenance Management Manual (MMM).
-Equivalent Terms: IPM, MCM, MOE, QM, QPM

-Maintenance Program A document which describes the specific scheduled maintenance tasks and their frequency of completion and related procedures, such as a reliability program, necessary for the safe operation of those aircraft to which it applies.
+Equivalent Terms: IPM, MCM, MOE, QM, QPM Maintenance Program A document which describes the specific scheduled maintenance tasks and their frequency of completion and related procedures, such as a reliability program, necessary for the safe operation of those aircraft to which it applies.
 Maintenance Records Specific records that contain the details of maintenance performed on a aircraft, aircraft engine or aircraft component, typically including the data that was used, certification for such maintenance, and names of persons that accomplished the maintenance.
 Equivalent Terms: Quality Records, Technical Records Maintenance Release A document which contains a certification confirming that the maintenance work to which it relates has been completed in a satisfactory manner, either in accordance with the approved data and the procedures described in the Operator or AMO's procedures manual or under an equivalent system.
 Maintenance Task An action or set of actions required to achieve a desired outcome which restores or maintains an item in a serviceable condition, including inspection and determination of condition.
 Maintenance tasks include but are not limited to inspections, functional checks, item changes, lubrications, calibration, adjustment and cleaning.
 Maintenance Technician Individuals certificated by the Authority to maintain aircraft structures, systems and equipment to ensure an aircraft is airworthy.
-Maintenance Planning A general maintenance function, which as applicable a particular operator, might include in maintenance production sub-functions such as planning and support, production planning, production support, aircraft planning, and/or planning support, and in line maintenance sub-functions such as maintenance scheduling, aircraft allocation and/or maintenance watch.
 Malfunction Clustering Equivalency of malfunctions.
 Equivalent groups of aircraft system malfunctions that are determined by reference to malfunction characteristics and the underlying elements of crew performance required to manage them.
 Management System The collective body of managers and other associated managerial elements that provide for direction, oversight and control of an organization.
 Management System (IEnvA) A set of interrelated or interacting elements that Operators use to formulate policies and objectives and to establish the processes that are needed to ensure that policies are followed and objectives are achieved.
-These elements include structures, programs, procedures, practices, plans, rules, roles, responsibilities, relationships, contracts, agreements, documents, records, methods, tools, techniques, technologies, and resources. □ Mandatory Observations (MOs) The observations of normal operational activities during an audit for the purpose of assessing whether the specifications of certain IOSA standards or recommended practices are being implemented by the operator.
+These elements include structures, programs, procedures, practices, plans, rules, roles, responsibilities, relationships, contracts, agreements, documents, records, methods, tools, techniques, technologies, and resources.
+Mandatory Observations (MOs) The observations of normal operational activities during an audit for the purpose of assessing whether the specifications of certain IOSA standards or recommended practices are being implemented by the operator.